relaxng/relaxng.org/README.md

 ### 16 April 2021

-Added the OASIS RelaxNG specification as DocBook with transformations and build taken from the [ZIP of OASIS email list](https://lists.oasis-open.org/archives/relax-ng/200112/msg00002.html. ).
+Added the OASIS RelaxNG specification as DocBook with transformations taken from the [ZIP of the OASIS email list](https://lists.oasis-open.org/archives/relax-ng/200112/msg00002.html. ).

-Generate the RelaxNG specification from src/main/resources/xsl via command-line at project root calling:
+Added an XSL transform environment to generate the RelaxNG specification from src/main/resources/xsl via command-line at project root calling:

     mvn clean install